About Gliding

 Launching

-We use two main methods to get into the air – gliders cannot launch themselves!
+We use two main launch methods to get into the air – most gliders cannot launch themselves!

-• Winch Launch – using a cable to drag the glider into the air allows inexpensive launches of 1,200 to 1,700 ft
+• Winch – using a cable to pull the glider into the air allows inexpensive launches of 1,200 to 1,700 ft

-• Aerotow Launch – towing the glider behind a powered aircraft is more expensive but allows launches of 2,000 to 5,000 ft.
+• Aerotow – towing the glider behind a powered aircraft (tug) is more expensive but allows launches of 2,000 to 5,000 ft.

 Find out more